nivelle/java-all/article/ArrayList源码解读.md

     /**
      * Inserts the specified element at the specified position in this
      * list.
 Shifts the element currently at that position (if any) and
-     * any subsequent elements to the right (adds one to their indices).
+     * any subsequent【后来的】 elements to the right (adds one to their indices【指数】).
      *
      * @param index index at which the specified element is to be inserted
      * @param element element to be inserted